 Genuine leather sounds premium but isn't.
 It's the leftover layers of hide after the good stuff is taken off.
 It's thin, wears poorly, and cracks after a year or two of daily use.
 If a bag just says "genuine leather" without specifying full or top grain, be skeptical.

 Weight matters more than you think.
 An empty leather tote weighs 1.5-3 pounds.
 Add a laptop, charger, wallet, keys, phone, water bottle, and lunch, and you're carrying 8-12 pounds on one shoulder.
 That adds up.
-I developed shoulder pain from a gorgeous but heavy bag before I learned this lesson.
+Customer feedback consistently highlights fit, comfort, fabric performance, and versatility.

 The handles are the right length for shoulder carry, even over a winter coat.
 This is rare.
 Most totes have handles that are too short for coat season.
 Cuyana got this right.
 Available in eight colors.
 The tan and black are the most versatile for work.